Muiralevu: Description

 Like in other genera of Rhotanini, the species of Muiralevu can be most reliably recognized by the venation of their forewings.
 The venation is most similar to that in the genus Saccharodite.
 In both genera there are only 4 costal cells (see the image in the taxobox on the top right), but 5 in all other genera of Rhotanini.
 However, the venation around the basal median cell is different in both genera.
-In Saccharodite, the first branch of the media splits close to its base and the inner sub branch joins the branch of the cubitus to form the basal median cell.
+In Saccharodite, the basal branch of the media splits close to its base and the inner sub branch joins a branch of the cubitus anterior to form the basal median cell.
 In Muiralevu the first media branch also splits close to its base in some species, including the type species.
-However, in those cases, the inner sub branch does not join the cubitus branch, but connects to it by a crossvein and unlike in Saccharodite, the 2 sub branches of the first media branch reach the wing margin separately.
+However, in those cases, the inner sub branch does not join a cubitus branch, but connects to it by a crossvein and unlike in Saccharodite, the 2 sub branches of the basal media branch reach the wing margin separately.
 This means in Muiralevu 7 veins of the cubitus-media complex reach the margin at the end of the wing (see the image in the taxobox on the top right) like in most other genera of Rhotanini, with the exception of species of Saccharodite and Sumangala.